ngs-lang/ngs/doc/ngslang.1.md

 ## Uniformity

 NGS tries to be uniform wherever possible to minimize surprises.
+The idea here is to match between expected and actual behaviour of given method plus parameters.

 ## Power